 In Ireland the EPA have published guidelines known as NG4.
 The previous two documents NG1 and NG2 are withdrawn.
 In the UK the equivalent document is the IPPC Horizontal Guidance Note for Noise Assessment and Control.

-Environmental Efficiency has significant experience in environmental noise monitoring and in resolving these issues for clients.
+Environmental Efficiency has significant experience in environmental noise monitoring/testing and in resolving these issues for clients.
 Where appropriate we can provide Expert Witnesses to challenge allegations of noise coming from your site and perform noise assessments.